tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. It MUST offer to negotiate TLS 1.3 or above.
 1. If it compressed any extensions in EncodedClientHelloInner, it MUST copy the corresponding extensions from ClientHelloInner.
-1. It MUST ensure that all HelloRetryRequest-sensitive parameters applicable to TLS 1.3 and higher versions in ClientHelloInner match that in ClientHelloOuter.
-See {{hrr}} for the list of these parameters.
+1. It MUST ensure that all extensions or parameters in ClientHelloInner that might change in response to receiving HelloRetryRequest match that in ClientHelloOuter.
+See {{client-hrr}} for the list of these parameters.
 1. It MAY copy any other field from the ClientHelloInner except ClientHelloInner.random.
 Instead, It MUST generate a fresh ClientHelloOuter.random using a secure random number generator.
 (See